jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 We'll go through each step below, but here's what you need to get started:

 * [Git](https://git-scm.com) and a [GitHub](https://github.com) account
-* A local workign copy of the code
+* A local working copy of the code
 * A way to run the site locally to check your changes before submitting them

 ## Install Git on your system